qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

 HTTP Method: Delete

-Description: Delete a customer using the service method delete.
-The artwork and customer have the customer removed from their lists.
-Return a CustomerResponseDto of the same customer.
+Description: Delete a employee using the service method delete.
+The artwork and employee have the employee removed from their lists.
+Return a employeeResponseDto of the same employee.

-## Get all Customers
+## Get all employees
-URL: "/customers"
+URL: "/employees"

 Path Variable: None